Public housing in the United Kingdom: Largest estates

+Demographics

+The 2021 United Kingdom census for England and Wales recorded 4.2 million people, or 17.1% of the population, residing in either a housing association or local council housing.
+This was a slight increase from the 4.1 million figure (17.6%) recorded in the 2011 census.
+23.1% of the population in Greater London reside in social housing – the highest proportion out of all regions in England.

+Ethnicity

+Occupation of social housing varied significantly between different ethnic groups, with the Black population near three times as likely to live in social housing as the White British population.
+The breakdown by ethnic groups according to the census was:

+Religion

+Similar disparity exists between different religious groups, with people who identified as Muslim having the highest percentage living in social housing - 10 percentage higher than the overall population.
+The breakdown by religious groups according to the census was:

 Domestic violence

 The Housing Act 1996 imposes a duty on local housing authorities in England to rehouse victims of domestic violence.
 The authority simply needs a 'reason to believe' that the person is homeless for them to be eligible for assistance, and that they are in priority need of accommodation.
 Failure in this duty has led to cases of victims returning to their abuser.

 Law

 The legal status and management of council houses, and the social housing sector, has been subject to lobbying and change in recent years.
 Local authorities now have new legal powers to enable them to deal with anti-social behaviour and the misuse of council houses by organised gangs or anti-social tenants.
 An example is when a gang uses social housing as a "crack house".
 Anti-social behaviour orders (ASBOs) were created by the Crime and Disorder Act 1998, and ASBIs were created by amendments to the Housing Act 1996, enacted by the Anti-social Behaviour Act 2003.
 Tony Blair launched the Respect Agenda in 2005, aimed at instilling core values in the tenants of council houses.
 Recently bodies such as the Social Housing Law Association have been formed to discuss the impact of legislation in the social housing sector and to provide training and lobbying facilities for those who work in that area.